 Artificial intelligence involves creating computer programs that can accomplish tasks that would normally require human intelligence.
 Machine learning sits within the field of AI, involving computer programs that can improve themselves automatically.

-Overall, both technologies will help cut out repetitive or manual tasks, helping professionals focus more on the people side of finance.
+Overall, both technologies will help cut out repetitive or manual tasks like receipt tracking and expense reporting, helping professionals focus more on the people side of finance.